 Fruits & Nuts

-This spring, Southeastern peach growers frequently noticed withered blossoms with an amber-colored gummy substance oozing from them, a condition known as blossom blast.
-Lab analysis showed that a strain of a bacterium, Pseudomonas syringae, caused this condition.
+A condition known as blossom blast may affect southern peaches during the growing season.
+This condition is characterized by withered blossoms with an amber-colored gummy substance oozing from them.
+Lab analysis shows that a strain of a bacterium, Pseudomonas syringae, causes this condition.
 This bacterium causes a disease in peach and other stone fruit known as bacterial canker.
 Bacterial canker can result in a reduction in fruit yield due to plant decline or loss of entire trees.

-The bacterium overwinters in cankers, buds, and other tissues of peach.
+The bacterium overwinters in cankers, buds, and other peach tissues.
 The bacterium also overwinters in weeds and other plant species near the orchard.
 Frequent rainfall, high humidity and cool temperatures in late winter and early spring favor growth of this pathogen.
 The bacterium enters leaves through stomata and begins to multiply.
 The bacterium then exits the leaf and moves to the shoot.
 Infection of trunks and branches occurs in fall and winter through wounds caused by pruning or freeze injury, or through natural openings.
 The bacterium can also be spread from tree to tree on pruning tools.
-The bacterium infects fruit and seeds in cases where infected flowers survive.
+Bacterial canker bacterium infects fruit and seeds in cases where infected flowers survive.